 Whilst Nicole’s motivations are shared by many, her story is quite unique.

 Nicole was born with cerebral palsy, but she is proud to say she has never used CP as an excuse, as CP has not been her biggest challenge.
 Having achieved many great things in her life: having a baby, playing sports, studying psychology, sociology and writing short stories, Nicole still felt she was not good enough to pursue what she really wanted and that her biggest obstacle was her mindset…

 But this is a thing of the past.

 Today, Nicole works at Positive Existence Personal Trainers (PEPT) and gets to help others achieve their fitness goals.

 Finishing the Cert IV in Fitness gave Nicole the necessary knowledge, confidence and skills to talk to people and help show them what they can do.
 Fitness Institute Trainer, Philip Sherriff says Nicole was an inspiration to the students and ended up going above and beyond the 100 hours required for on the job training…

-Whilst doing the training, Nicole’s confidence went “through the roof”.
-The course taught her how to modify and tailor programs and of the 30 units completed in the certificate, the most valuable were personal training, healthy eating, training older clients and specific populations.
+Nicole told us that whilst doing the training, her confidence went “through the roof”.
+The course taught her how to modify and tailor programs and Nicole felt that out of all the units in the certificate, the most enjoyable were personal training, healthy eating, training older clients and specific populations.

 PEPT Team Leader Chris says: